speedcontrols/ac_sc_grinder/doc/README.md

 Measure `P`:

 - Set `I` to max possible, `P` min possible (1), measure all at 0.3 setpoint.
-- Wait for stable speed and measure dispersion (noise)
+- Wait for stable speed
+- Measure noise amplitude, abs(max - min) for period ~ start/stop time.
 - Use starting step = +4.0, and halving method.
-Collect data for start-stop time period, and check if dispersion > `noise * 2`
+Check noise amplitude not exceed 110% of initial value.
 - Make 7 iterations total (last step will be 0.1 - good precision).
-- Use 0.9 of final value as safe.
+- Use 0.75 of final value as safe.

+It would be better to count dispersion instead, but that's more complicated.
+Counting min/max after median filter seems to work.
+Note, speed value is very noisy.
+Applying some filter before min/max check is mandatory.

 Measure `I`:

 - Set `I` to max possible, `P` to calibrated.
+- Apply 5Hz low pass Butterworth filter to input signal (median filter has less predictable response)
-- Change setpoint from 0.3 to 0.4 and measure max reached speed.
+- Change setpoint from 0.3 to 0.8 and measure max reached speed.
 - Find `I` with halving method.
-On each step repeat setpoint change from 0.3 to 0.4, and check if overshoot not exceed 110% of initial max speed.
+On each step repeat setpoint change from 0.3 to 0.8, and check if overshoot not exceed 15% of initial max speed.
-- Use 0.9 of final value as safe.
+- Use 1/0.75 of final value as safe.

 ## Data flow